Credit Information in Earnings Calls

 The model-implied PVLGD is defined as the fitted value from the regression in (\ref{eq:lasso}), i.e., $\hat{PV}_{i,t} = \hat S_{k(i)} + L_{i,t} \hat \beta$.
 In the full-sample analysis, we refer to the residual from (\ref{eq:lasso}) as the {\it credit score} associated with the earnings call:

 The credit score is thus the difference between the actual and model-implied PVLGD.
-Note that the actual PVLGD, $PV_{i,t}$, is observed {\it after} the earnings call takes place, and should thus reflect (at least partly) the information content of the call.
-In the rolling analysis (described below), the credit score is still defined as in (\ref{eq:cred-score}), but the implied PVLGD $\hat{PV}_{i,t}$ is calculated using a model estimated with only historical data applied to the frequency count, i.e., $L_{i,t}$, of the present earnings call.
+Note that the actual PVLGD, $PV_{i,t}$, is observed {\it after} the earnings call takes place, and should thus reflect the information content of the call.
+In the rolling analysis (described below), the credit score is still defined as in (\ref{eq:cred-score}), but the implied PVLGD $\hat{PV}_{i,t}$ is calculated using a model estimated with only historical data applied to the frequency count, $L_{i,t}$, of the present earnings call.

 A positive credit score means the actual PVLGD is higher than the one implied by the earnings call, and thus the earnings call contained language that is typically associated with tighter credit spreads than those prevailing in the market immediately after the call.
-A negative credit score similarly means that the earnings call language called for higher credit spreads than what prevailed in the market immediately after the call.
-The credit score thus captures information that is present in the firm's earnings call, but has not (yet) been reflected in market CDS prices.
+A negative credit score means that the earnings call language called for higher credit spreads than what prevailed in the market immediately after the call.
+The credit score thus captures information that is present in the firm's earnings call, but not in market CDS prices.
 The credit score is our main variable of interest in subsequent analysis.